pudly/schmopera-hugo/content/articles/songbird-the-debut-album-from-layla-claire.md

 categories = "Interview"
 date = "2017-05-21T15:17:00-04:00"
 lastmod = "2017-05-22T10:00:00-04:00"
-publishDate = "2017-05-22T10:00:00-04:00"
-slug = "songbird-the-debut-album-from-layla-claire"
-title = "Songbird: the debut album from Layla Claire"
+preamble = "Canadians [Layla Claire](/scene/people/layla-claire/) and Marie-Ève Scarfone are set to release their debut album together, *Songbird*.
+It's a broad-reaching collection of songs, beautiful picks by Wolf, Debussy, Brahms, Argento, Britten, and plenty more.
+The album is officially released on [ATMA Classique](https://www.atmaclassique.com/en/albums/albuminfo.aspx?albumid=1586) on **June 2, 2017**, but Canadians are in luck: *Songbird* is available for free [streaming on CBC](http://www.cbcmusic.ca/first-plays/335/layla-claire-songbird-marie-eve-scarfone-cbc-music) until May 26.\n\nWe spoke with Claire about recording her first album, choosing \"songs that we loved\", and the artist's responsibility to \"cut through the noise\" in tough times." publishDate = "2017-05-22T10:00:00-04:00" short_description = "\"Because this was our own love project we were really free to change repertoire as we went.
+Marie-Eve and I started with a list of songs but during the rehearsal process we let some fall away and added others organically.
+We were after a cohesive sound garden — songs that we loved and thought worked well together, rather than a collection built around a specific theme.\"" slug = "songbird-the-debut-album-from-layla-claire" title = "Songbird: the debut album from Layla Claire"
 +++